anamaricriscaravana/Final-Project/README.md

 # Final Project-Cinema Booking System

-INTRODUCTION

-	The Cinema Booking System is a software project that aims to automate the booking process in a cinema.
-It opts to design and implement three programs using Java, Python, and C++ programming languages with the same output and purpose.
-The objective of this project is to demonstrate the versatility and functionality of these three programming languages in developing a cinema booking system.
-The programs developed for this project apply various programming concepts such as decision structures, Boolean logic, repetition structures, functions, input validation, arrays, files, and menus.
-These concepts are essential in developing a functional and reliable cinema booking system.
+The Cinema Booking System is a software project designed to automate the cinema booking process, implemented using Java, Python, and C++ to demonstrate the versatility and functionality of these programming languages.
+The system enables users to book seats for movies, selecting their preferred date and time slot through a user-friendly interface.
+This project is developed as a school project for the subject Programming Logic and Design.

-	The purpose of the Cinema Booking System is to enable users to book seats for their preferred movie, date, and time slot.
-The program provides a user-friendly interface that allows customers to browse available movies, view their description and genre, and reserve their preferred seats.
-The booking system is designed to be easy to use and navigate, with clear instructions and options presented to the user.
-	Java, Python, and C++ were chosen for this project due to their widespread use and popularity in the software development industry.
-Each of these programming languages has its own unique features and benefits, making them ideal for different types of software development projects.
-The use of the same source code in all three languages allows for a direct comparison of their strengths and weaknesses in developing the same program.
-	In conclusion, the Cinema Booking System project aims to demonstrate the versatility and functionality of three popular programming languages, Java, Python, and C++, in developing a cinema booking system.
-The use of the same source code in all three languages allows for a direct comparison of their strengths and weaknesses in developing the same program.
-The program applies various programming concepts, such as decision structures, Boolean logic, repetition structures, functions, input validation, arrays, files, and menus, to provide a functional and reliable cinema booking system.
+# Features
+- **Browse Movies:** View a list of available movies with descriptions and genres.
+- **Seat Reservation:** Select and reserve preferred seats for a chosen movie, date, and time slot.
+- **User Authentication:** Register and log in to manage bookings.
+- **Booking Confirmation:** Receive a confirmation of the booking details.
+- **View Bookings:** Review and manage existing bookings.
+- **Search Functionality:** Search for movies by title, genre, or date.
+- **Input Validation:** Ensure correct and valid user input throughout the booking process.
+- **Menu Navigation:** Easily navigate through different options with a clear and intuitive menu system.
+- **File Handling:** Save and retrieve booking information from files for persistence.

+# Contributors
+- Artes, Francesca Q.
+- Caravana, Ana Maricris A.
+- Serdeña, Arzel D.
+- Toquero, Jacqueline Sophia R.
+- Villapando, Christelle Denise C.